nrfconnect/sdk-nrf/samples/cellular/battery/README.rst

    :local:
    :depth: 2

-The Battery sample demonstrates how to obtain the following battery related information from the modem of an nRF9160 DK:
+The Battery sample demonstrates how to obtain the following battery related information from the modem of an nRF91 Series DK:

 * Modem battery voltage
 * Modem battery voltage low level notifications